 Reach Social Media Today's community of marketing and communications professionals in an editor-approved context with a native advertising package.

 Andrew Hutchinson is an internationally published author, award-winning blogger and social media consultant from Melbourne, Australia.
-He has more than 12 years experience working in media monitoring, helping clients locate, evaluate and action keyword occurrences in all forms of traditional and digital media.
-He's also a Hootsuite Ambassador for the APAC region and one of the 'Best Thinkers' on leading social media news website Social Media Today.
-If you're looking for a writer for your business, or advice on how to maximise your digital media presence, please go to www.andrewhutchinson.com.au for more information.
+He has more than 12 years experience working in media and communications, incorporating and integrating both traditional and digital mediums.
+He's a Hootsuite Ambassador for the APAC region, one of the 'Best Thinkers' on leading social media news website Social Media Today and an expert at finding the message amidst the noise of social platforms.
+If you're looking for a content writer for your business, or advice on how to make sense of social and maximise your digital presence, please go to www.andrewhutchinson.com.au

 Thanks for reading, Christopher, much appreciated